+It is recommended to provide two references on your CV.
 One of your referees should be your current or former employer, and the second referee can be any person who knows you well, including:

 You have to be very careful with who you choose as your references.
 Not everyone who knows you well or who would like to vouch for you may be able to do so effectively and professionally.

-Your referees should be:
+In general, you need to provide two references; one being your former employer (if you have one) and the other someone who knows you well.
 The number of references may vary, however, depending on the circumstances of the applicant.
-For example, it’s fine for school leavers to only include one referee, and for college students to include two academic staff (teacher, lecturer or tutor) instead of one academic staff and one employer.
+For example, it’s fine for school leavers only to include one referee, and for college students to include two academic staff (teacher, lecturer or tutor) instead of one academic staff and one employer.

 Your references section can be written in many different formats.